 I weave in narratives and viewpoints, exploring themes, such as grief, loss, projection, manipulation, and deceit.
 All my stories contain an element of suspense, without providing all the answers, and raise questions which, I believe, are relevant to our shared human experience.

-I have been writing accessible literary fiction since 2007, penning four novels:
+I have been writing accessible literary fiction since 2007, penning two novels in English: